Buddha's Birthday: Japan

 As a result of the Meiji Restoration, Japan adopted the Gregorian calendar in lieu of the Chinese lunar calendar in 1873.
 However, it took approximately until 1945, the end of World War II, for religious festivities to adopt the new calendar.
 In most Japanese temples, Buddha's birth is now celebrated on the Gregorian and Buddhist calendar date 8 April; only a few (mainly in Okinawa) celebrate it on the orthodox Chinese calendar date of the eighth day of the fourth lunar month.
+It is quite possible however, that places with heavier Chinese influences such as Ryukyu may keep these old traditions.

 Place

 Archeological evidence from Kapilvastu, where Śuddhodana's palace was located, was uncovered in 2021.
 In 2022, archaeologists from Durham University reported that while working in Nepal they uncovered evidence of a structure at the birthplace of the Buddha dating to the sixth century BCE, using a combination of radiocarbon and optically stimulated luminescence techniques.